DBMaestroDev/example-ado-pipelines/README.md

 1. Project Settings → Service connections → New service connection → GitHub.
 2. Authenticate (GitHub App "Azure Pipelines" is consistent with the rest of this setup).
 If using the GitHub App and it's installed with repo-scoped (not org-wide) access, add `dbmaestro-cicd` to its repository access list on the GitHub side first: GitHub → Settings → Applications → Azure Pipelines → Configure → Repository access.
-3. Name the connection **exactly** `dbmaestro-cicd` (or, if you'd rather use a different name, edit the `endpoint:` value in both `build-source-control.yml` and `upgrade-environment.yml` to match whatever you name it instead).
+3. Name the connection **exactly** `dbmaestro-cicd` (or, if you'd rather use a different name, edit the `endpoint:` value in `build-source-control.yml`, `upgrade-environment.yml`, and `build-git-changes.yml` to match whatever you name it instead).
 Double check the exact spelling — a one-character typo (e.g. a missing letter) produces this same "does not exist" error even though a similarly-named connection exists.
-4. Check "Grant access permission to all pipelines" (or leave it unchecked and explicitly authorize pipelines 59/60 afterward via the connection's Security tab).
+4. Check "Grant access permission to all pipelines" (or leave it unchecked and explicitly authorize pipelines 59/60/62 afterward via the connection's Security tab).
 5. Save, then re-run the pipeline.

-## 7a.
+### 5a.
 Install Azure CLI on the agent

-The orchestrator's "Queue" steps shell out to `az pipelines run` and `az pipelines runs show` directly, so the `dbmaestro-windows` agent needs the base Azure CLI installed (the `azure-devops` extension is added automatically by the pipeline itself on each run — no separate step needed for that).
+Both orchestrators' "Queue" steps shell out to `az pipelines run` directly, so the `dbmaestro-windows` agent needs the base Azure CLI installed (the `azure-devops` extension is added automatically by the pipeline itself on each run — no separate step needed for that).
 Without it, every "Queue" step fails immediately with:

 ```
 az : The term 'az' is not recognized as the name of a cmdlet, function, script file, or operable program.